Empty-Smile/Empty-Smile.github.io/en-us.md

 When this prompt appears, just restart CSGO and re-inject the DLL, pay attention to restart CSGO instead of Steam.
 Fully restarting Steam without Smile will result in a VAC ban.

 Also, this prompt is unavoidable and usually appears at the beginning of a match.
 It will appear if you use the functions of the Rage class.
 Using the Legit function will appear probabilistically.

+- ### Invite Newcomer Rewards

+After you have purchased a monthly activation key (only monthly activation keys, excluding days, years, and perpetuity), you will have the right to invite new people.
+Whenever a new person you invite consumes, please feel free to contact us through Aidian DM and prove that you are the inviter.
+After confirming that the new person is your invite, you will get 30% of the new person's payment amount.
+Each newcomer can only bind one inviter.